AAmp-Ann/A.ann-tech-writing-portfolio/aws-ec2-setup-guide/README.md

    - NetworkIn / NetworkOut
    - DiskReadOps / DiskWriteOps

-Note: Basic monitoring is enabled by default (5-minute intervals,Detailed monitoring offers more granular data,but may incur additional costs.
+Note: Basic monitoring is enabled by default (5-minute intervals).Detailed monitoring offers more granular data,but may incur additional costs.